NaderTate/Ecommerce-Store/adminPanel/README.md

 #### The components folder in the root contains the components that are used in different places.

-#### The components that are used in one place are placed in a `_components` folder in the route where they're needed. like the product gallery that is used in the product page only.
+#### The components that are used in one place are placed in a `_components` folder in the route where they're needed. like the product gallery that is used on the product page only.

-#### Every form has its own hook that is responsible for managing the form states and submitting to the database.
+#### Every form has its hook that is responsible for managing the form states and submitting to the database.

 # Authorization:

-#### There's currently only one way to login in (Google)
+#### There's currently only one way to log in (Google)

 #### In my database I have a list of emails that are allowed to access the website.